 With respect, Stalin May 28, 1943

 Stalin’s bureaucracy fought WWII against the Nazis was fought as a ‘great patriotic war’ and this war was specifically against the rights of oppressed nations, it was racially anti-German, and anti-working class; all the Germans were Nazis said Stalin and no call was ever made to encourage the German working class to rise up against Hitler because their liberation was at hand.
 Berlin was defended by boys and girls and old people and women because they knew that the “Red Army” was coming to kill and rape them.
 The ‘Red Army’ either allowed the Nazis to crush workers’ uprisings or crushed them themselves to defeat attempts at socialist revolution in Eastern Europe.
-By far the worst example was the Warsaw uprising when the “red Army” halted for sixty long days and its air force gave no assistance although only five minutes flying time away whilst they watched the destruction of the city and the massacre of its inhabitants without lifting a finger to assist them.
+By far the worst example was the Warsaw uprising when the “Red Army” halted for sixty long days and its air force gave no assistance although only five minutes flying time away whilst they watched the destruction of the city and the massacre of its inhabitants without lifting a finger to assist them.

 Surrender of the Warsaw Uprising resistance, 5 October 1944 – Communists and leftist combatants were immediately executed.
 Jewish civilians were sent to concentration camps or were mass executed by the Nazis while the Red Army looked on and offered no assistance for 60 long days.
-Polish Home Army were sent to POW camps.
+Polish Home Army was sent to POW camps.